Path Integral Sampler: a stochastic control approach for sampling: Experiments

 \subsection{Benchmarking datasets}

-\textbf{Mode-separated mixture of Gaussian:} We consider the mixture of Gaussian in 2D dimension.
-We notice when Gaussian modes are not far from each other, all methods work well.
-However, when we reduce the variance of Gaussian distribution and separate the modes of Gaussian, the advantage of PIS becomes clear even in the low dimension tasks.
-We generate 2000 samples from each method and kernel density estimate~(KDE) plot are provided in \cref{fig:demo_mg2d}.
-PIS generates samples that are visually indistinguishable from the given density.
+\textbf{Mode-separated mixture of Gaussian:} We consider the mixture of Gaussian in 2-dimension.
+We notice that when the Gaussian modes are not far away from each other, all methods work well.
+However, when we reduce the variances of the Gaussian distributions and separate the modes of Gaussian, the advantage of PIS becomes clear even in this low dimension task.
+We generate 2000 samples from each method and plot their kernel density estimate~(KDE) in \cref{fig:demo_mg2d}.
+PIS generates samples that are visually indistinguishable from the target density.

-\textbf{Funnel distribution:} We consider the popular testing distribution in MCMC literature~\citep{hoffman2014no, hoffman2019neutra}, 10-dimensional Funnel distribution:
+\textbf{Funnel distribution:} We consider the popular testing distribution in MCMC literature~\citep{hoffman2014no, hoffman2019neutra}, the 10-dimensional Funnel distribution charaterized by

-The distribution can be pictured like a funnel - with $x_0$ wide at the mouth of funnel, getting smaller as the funnel narrows.
+This distribution can be pictured as a funnel - with $x_0$ wide at the mouth of funnel, getting smaller as the funnel narrows.

-\textbf{Log Gaussian Cox Process:} We further investigate estimating the normalization constant of the challenging log Gaussian Cox process~(LGCP), which is designed for modeling the positions of Finland pine saplings.
+\textbf{Log Gaussian Cox Process:} We further investigate the normalization constant estimation problem for the challenging log Gaussian Cox process~(LGCP), which is designed for modeling the positions of Finland pine saplings.
 In LGCP~\citep{pymc3}, an underlying field $\lambda$ of positive real values is modeled using an exponentially-transformed Gaussian process.
-Then $\lambda$ is used to parameterized Poisson points process to model locations of pine saplings.
-The posterior density of $\lambda$ is
+Then $\lambda$ is used to parameterize Poisson points process to model locations of pine saplings.
+The posterior density is

 where $d$ denotes the size of discretized grid and $y_i$ denotes observation information.
-Modeling parameters, including normal distribution and $\alpha$ follow~\citet{arbel2021annealed}~(See ~\cref{app:exp-details}).
+The modeling parameters, including normal distribution and $\alpha$, follow~\citet{arbel2021annealed}~(See ~\cref{app:exp-details}).

-From the \cref{tab:bench}, it clearly shows the advantages of PIS among the above three datasets.
-And importance weight also helps improve the estimation of log normalization constants based on the comparison between PIS$_{RW}$ and PIS.
-We found PIS-Grad that trained with gradient information outperforms PIS-NN.
-The difference is more obvious in datasets that have well-separated modes, such as MG and LGCP, and less obvious on one mode tasks like Funnel.
+\cref{tab:bench} clearly shows the advantages of PIS for the above three datasets, and supports the claim that importance weight helps improve the estimation of log normalization constants, based on the comparison between PIS$_{RW}$ and PIS.
+We also found that PIS-Grad trained with gradient information outperforms PIS-NN.
+The difference is more obvious in datasets that have well-separated modes, such as MG and LGCP, and less obvious on unimodal distributions like Funnel.

 In all cases, PIS$_{RW}$-Grad is better than AFT and SMC.
 Interestingly, even \textit{without} annealing and gradient information of target density, PIS$_{RW}$-NN can outperform SMC with annealing trick and HMC kernel for the Funnel distribution.